jmbannon/ytdl-sub/docs/source/guides/getting_started/automating_downloads.rst

 .. warning::

-   Using ``CRON_RUN_ON_START`` is not recommended because it may cause your cron script to run too often and may trigger throttles and bans.
+   Using ``CRON_RUN_ON_START`` may cause your cron script to run too often and may trigger throttles and bans.
 When enabled, your cron script will run *whenever* the container starts including when the host reboots, when ``# dockerd`` restarts such as when upgrading Docker itself, when a new image is pulled, when something applies Compose changes, etc..
 This may result in running ``ytdl-sub`` right before or after the next cron scheduled run.
 Instead, run your cron script manually inside the running container as needed:

    .. code-block:: console